Muhao-Chen/muhao-chen.github.io/_pages/about.md

 <!--<div style="text-align: justify">  </div> -->
-Muhao Chen, Ph.D., is currently a postdoctoral researcher at the Department of Aerospace Engineering, Texas A&M University, College Station, USA.
+Muhao Chen, Ph.D., is currently a postdoctoral researcher at the Department of Aerospace Engineering, Texas A&M University, College Station.
 His research can be found on the [Research](https://muhao-chen.github.io/research/) page.